diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 > **Note**: If this repo is not present yet, use the `shell-scripts/initialise-repo.sh` to create it and push it to your Git Server (GitHub, etc).
 Then adjust the configuration.

-- `shell-scripts/project-config/wrapper.sh`: There are only changes required in the `PROJECT-SPECIFIC CONFIGURATION PROPERTIES` section.

 ## Initialise Project Structure